 It’s “Normal” for People Drink Alcohol for Nearly Every Occasion

-From celebrating to mourning, culturally we use alcohol to mark many occasions and events.
+From celebrating to mourning, culturally, we use alcohol to mark many occasions and events.
 We raise a glass to milestones like graduation and retirement.
 Girls’ night often includes drinking.
 We toast to the past and to the future.
 Many people drink to feel better or forget.
-But, we aren’t encouraged to engage other substances in such a socially acceptable way.
+But we aren’t encouraged to engage in other substances in such a socially acceptable way.

 “The decision to drink alcohol will depend on the value that the person attributes to drinking alcohol—to elevate positive mood, alleviate negative mood and anxiety, or increase confidence—and the person’s expectation that these outcomes will actually happen,” according to Psychology Today.

 That means the more a person drinks and finds the desired outcome, the more that person will drink.
 And a key motivator for choosing to drink is the normalcy many people associate with alcohol consumption.
 For example, at colleges, students drink more when drinking is ingrained in the campus culture.

 Seeking Alcohol Rehab in Costa Mesa Can Save Your Life